nosoop/py-gameconf-server/README.md

 The service also checks for matches in the `thirdparty/` directory, for game configs that aren't tied to a specific SourceMod version.

+Any game config files that are present on the server but missing on the client are ignored.
+The official servers differ in this way, as they *do* send missing files.

 ## License
 `gameconf-server` is provided under the MIT License.